Commodore Perry and the end of Japan's isolation

 The samurai made the decision to overthrow the bakufu which resulted in the outbreak of the Boshin War in 1868.

-The Boshin War was led by samurai from the Chōshū and Satsuma domains, which were two of the most powerful domains in Japan.
-They attacked shogunate forces in Hokkaido.
+The Boshin War was led by those samurai from Chōshū and Satsuma, which were two of the most powerful domains in Japan.

 Why did the shogunate fall?